Kutup NQ

 Stage 1

-The browser checks whether the prompt is in scope, normalizes the query, detects supported language, extracts useful terms, and may add frontend ML signals such as embeddings and intent confidence.
-That keeps the backend payload small and targeted.
+The browser validates scope, normalizes the query, detects language, extracts terms, and may attach frontend ML signals.
+This keeps the backend payload small and targeted.

-• Frontend ML assists ranking when available, but the system still works without it.
+• Frontend ML assists ranking when available, but the system works without it.

 Stage 2